zifamathebula/shell-script-fix-wsl2-dns-resolution/README.md

-# WSL2 DNS Update Script for Cisco AnyConnect VPN
+# Wsl2 DNS Update Script for Cisco AnyConnect VPN

 <!-- markdownlint-disable MD013 -->
 [![Shellcheck](https://github.com/zifamathebula/fix-wsl2-dns-resolution/workflows/Shellcheck/badge.svg?event=push)](https://github.com/zifamathebula/fix-wsl2-dns-resolution/actions?query=Shellcheck)

 This script is designed to fix DNS resolution issues in WSL2 when using the Cisco AnyConnect VPN client in a full tunnel setup.
+The issue arises because the automatic DNS configuration in WSL2 does not work properly when using the VPN.
+This prevents WSL2 from resolving addresses while the VPN connection is active.

+## The Issue

+When the Cisco AnyConnect VPN client is in a full tunnel setup, it sends all traffic over the VPN, including DNS requests.
+However, WSL2's automatic DNS configuration relies on the DNS servers configured in the Windows host.
+This configuration is not updated to match the DNS servers used by the VPN connection, causing DNS resolution to fail in WSL2.

+The original Github issue describing the problem in detail can be found at the following link: https://github.com/microsoft/WSL/issues/1350#issuecomment-844452775

+## The Solution

+The script takes the following approach to resolve this issue:

+1. It uses PowerShell commands to retrieve the current DNS server addresses from the local Windows system.
+This includes DNS servers from both the Cisco AnyConnect VPN adapter and other network adapters on the system.
+2. The retrieved DNS server addresses are used to generate a new `resolv.conf` file in the specified WSL home directory.
+This file is used by WSL2 for DNS resolution.
+3. The existing `resolv.conf` file in WSL2 is replaced with the newly generated one, allowing WSL2 to use the correct DNS servers.
-It retrieves the DNS server entries from the local system and updates the `resolv.conf` file in WSL2.
-The script can be configured to run automatically on login/startup of the WSL2 instance.
+4. Optionally, the script can be configured to run automatically on login/startup of the WSL2 instance.
+This ensures that the DNS configuration remains up-to-date as the VPN connects and disconnects.

+By updating the `resolv.conf` file in WSL2 with the correct DNS server addresses, the script ensures that DNS resolution works properly while the VPN connection is active.

+For more information on the solution, please refer to the following blog post: https://www.frakkingsweet.com/automatic-dns-configuration-with-wsl-and-anyconnect-client/

 ## How to use